Kernix13/javascript-cheat-sheet/number-date-examples.md

 <br />

-Math.trunc(x): returns the integer part of a number by removing any fractional digits
+`Math.trunc()`: returns the integer part of a number by removing any fractional digits
 ```js
 // syntax
 Math.trunc(x)